spetrone/GeReMIS/Readme.md

  - the relatedness file is the output from KING (king.kin0)
  - the novelty file must have a column named 'ID' and 'novelty', where novelty is an integer value
  - the quality file must have a column named 'ID' and 'quality', where the quality is an integer value (note that for quality, a higher value is higher quality)

+### References
+Manichaikul A, Mychaleckyj JC, Rich SS, Daly K, Sale M, Chen WM (2010) Robust relationship inference in genome-wide association studies.
+Bioinformatics 26(22):2867-2873